oscerd/puppet-tomcat-module/README.md

 ## <a name='Usage'>Usage</a>

-If you include the servicemix class by setting mode to `web` the module will download the package, extract it and move it in a specific directory.
+If you include the tomcat::setup class by setting mode to `web` the module will download the package, extract it and move it in a specific directory.
 If you set the mode `local` the tomcat package must be place in `/tomcat/files/` folder.
 The module will do the same operations without download the package.